KanhaKanha123/repositories-listing/README.md

 6. Used .env and .env.local for local uses.
 The Github token is used from the .env file as per standards.
 7. Comments are not used to make code neet and clean as variables and function names tells the mean of code well
 8. Search functionality implemented.
-9. Pagination doesn't work properly when you jump directly from 1-4 or 1-7.
+9. Pagination works perfect.
+10. Unit testing done.
-10. Folder structured simple components are divided as per features.
+11. Folder structured simple components are divided as per features.
 If we look from top it's easy to understand

 `src
 |--asset